 • Remove the link preview feature entirely.

 As far as I know, nobody has (intentionally) knocked sites offline with request amplification in Mastodon yet.
-That day is likely coming soon though, as this method is free and requires little or no expertise - as we’ve seen throughout, some sites already have to wait out the “Mastodon stampede” for a minute or two.
+Hopefully that day is not coming soon, as this method is free and requires little or no expertise - as we’ve seen throughout, some sites already have to wait out the “Mastodon stampede” for a minute or two.

 Appendix